canmom/canmom.github.io/fiction/summoning.md

 You didn't tell him it wasn't the girls you were looking at.

 You dressed in your best approximation of what the peasants wore.
 Your woolen cloak showed no sign of fraying, and surely it would mark you as a rich man's son to those who looked close, but it should at least draw little attention.
-Summer or not, the morning air was cool, a breeze from the sea at the horizon, and your breath fogged the air.
+Summer or not, the morning was cool, with a stiff breeze from the distant sea, and your breath fogged the air.

 The players were all men and boys, as was the custom in those times.
 The tale they spun told of an orphaned girl who went to the city to seek a husband, only to suffer depredations at the hands of cruel merchants and foreign sailors.
 But she remained virtuous, and caught the eye of a nobleman's son out to campaign who saw at once her Christian virtue.
 They were betrothed, but he was called to battle, and an arrow pierced his heart the day they were to be married.
 So struck was she with grief, she flung herself off the cliff top to be with her love... but as a suicide, she went to Hell and remained separated from him for eternity.